yulefox/log/README.md

 	log.Debug("main", "This is a debug message.")
 	log.Info("", "Hello, %s!", "world")
-	log.Error("", "This is an error with caller stack.")
+	log.Error("", "This is an error with caller stack.") log.Panic("panic", "This is a panic with caller stack.")
+	//log.Fatal("fatal", "This should not be logged.")
+	//log.Info("info", "This should not be logged.")
 }
 ```